 The innovative types of entrepreneurship

 This type of entrepreneurship forms the league of pacesetters for the industrial world.
 Essentially, entrepreneurs in this category are passionate about new ideas and inventions to convert into viable businesses.
-A high level of creative energy transforms the statuesque by providing things that other companies have yet to introduce into the market.

 The social type of entrepreneurship